Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Triangular grid graph and king graph

 \subsection{Constant estimates}

-The variation trend of $\varDelta(m,n)$ is extremely close to $N(m,n)$, so we can use the method in the previous chapter to define and estimate the average free energy and boundary effect coefficient:

-and similarly perform numerical analysis using the results for all cases where $m\leq 35,n\leq 100$ (yhe algorithm is similar to that of $N(m,n)$, just replace the tensor $\varT$ with $\varT_\varDelta$), obtained the upper and lower bounds:
+The variation trend of $N_\varDelta(m,n)$ and $N_K(m,n)$ are extremely close to $N(m,n)$, so we can use the method in the previous chapter to define (following Equation~\eqref{eq:f_def}\eqref{eq:k_def}\eqref{eq:f_inf_def}\eqref{eq:k_inf_def}) and estimate the combinatorial entropy and surface effect constant, and similarly perform numerical analysis using the results for all cases where $m\leq 35,n\leq 100$.
+The algorithm is similar to that of $N(m,n)$, just replace the tensor $\varT$ in the Euqation~\eqref{eq:TN} with $\varT_\varDelta$ and $\varT_K$, obtained the upper and lower bounds:

-and the precise value of $e^f$ (which can be obtained by solving the polynomial) is
+and the precise value of $e^{f_\varDelta}$ (which can be obtained by solving the polynomial) is